What is a Data Science Life Cycle?

 It incorporates a team-based approach that overcomes one of the major shortcomings of CRISP-DM that implicitly assumes the project is executed by an individual or small team.

-Moreover, its modern view (2017) provides several guidelines that were not conceptualized in CRISP-DM (1999).
+Moreover, its more modern view (2017) provides several guidelines that were not conceptualized in CRISP-DM (1999).
 Most notably, it leverages several agile practices such as short iterative deliveries, close stakeholder management, and a product backlog that are commonplace today.

 Domino Life Cycle vs. TDSP